giantmade/giant-people/README.md

 In order to run `django-admin` commands you will need to set the `DJANGO_SETTINGS_MODULE` by running

     $ export DJANGO_SETTINGS_MODULE=settings

+## Configuration

+This application exposes the following settings:

+- `PEOPLE_ADMIN_LIST_DISPLAY` is the field list for the admin index.
+This must be a list.
+- `PEOPLE_ADMIN_SEARCH_FIELDS` is the fields that can be searched against in the admin.
+This must be a list.
+- `PEOPLE_ADMIN_FIELDSETS` allows the user to define the admin fieldset.
+This must be a list of two-tuples.
+- `PEOPLE_ADMIN_READONLY_FIELDS` allows the user to configure readonly fields in the admin.
+This must be a list.

 ## Preparing for release